sisindri12/Docker-Zero-to-Hero/notes.md

 - How does Docker manage dependencies within a container?

 This structured approach should help you grasp the fundamental concepts of containers and Docker effectively!

+#### Day-3:

+# Study Notes for Django Web Application Deployment with Docker

+## Overview
+In this course, we focus on deploying Django web applications as Docker containers.
+This involves understanding both the concepts of containers and the specific steps to containerize a Django application.

+## Key Concepts

+### 1. **Containers vs. Virtual Machines**
+- **Containers** are lightweight and share the host system's kernel, making them more efficient than virtual machines (VMs) which require their own operating system.
+- Containers use specific files and folders from the kernel, allowing for better resource utilization and faster startup times .

+### 2. **Docker Architecture**
+- Understanding the architecture of Docker is crucial.
+It includes components like the Docker Engine, Docker Hub, and Docker CLI, which work together to build and manage containers .

+### 3. **Life Cycle of Docker**
+- The Docker life cycle includes stages such as building, running, and managing containers.
+Key commands include:
+  - **Docker Build**: To create a Docker image from a Dockerfile.
+  - **Docker Run**: To start a container from an image .

+## Containerizing a Django Application
+- A Django project typically consists of several components:
+  - **settings.py**: Configuration for the Django project.
+  - **views.py**: Contains the Python code for rendering templates and handling requests .

+### Steps to Containerize
+1. **Create a Dockerfile**: Define the environment and dependencies for your Django application.
+2. **Build the Docker Image**: Use the command `docker build -t your_image_name .` to create the image.
+3. **Run the Container**: Use the command `docker run -d -p 8000:8000 your_image_name` to start the application.

+## Important Commands
+- **Docker Build**: `docker build -t <image_name> .`
+- **Docker Run**: `docker run -d -p <host_port>:<container_port> <image_name>`

+## Conclusion
+Understanding these concepts and commands will help you effectively deploy Django applications using Docker.
+Make sure to practice these steps to become familiar with the process!